ashwingur/api.ashwingur/README.md

 ## .env file

-This is required and should be manually created in the base folder
+This is required and should be manually created in the root folder

 ```
 POSTGRES_USER=abc